 Two weeks ago I had my last week at St. Agnes, and I was sad to leave.
-Despite all the frustrations (and this week, outright anger) I had with the adults, the students were almost always gracious, thoughtful, and excited to have me in their classroom.
+Despite some frustrations I had with the adults, the students were almost always gracious, thoughtful, and excited to have me in their classroom.
 That’s a really great combination to have as a teacher, and I savored it all.
 In my last week at St. Agnes, I continued to work with 10th-standard students on their statistics, and 9th-standard students on areas and perimeters of circles, arc lengths, and area of sectors.

 The 10th-standard students continued to be a real delight in terms of their excitement, though they did get a bit carried away at times and it was certainly more difficult to focus their attention.
 I think part of it was the subject matter this week.
 Because they do so much of their math work by hand, they learn a lot of shortcuts and ‘tricks’ that students in the U.S. and other parts of the world rarely come across.
 So this week, we spent a lot of time on building skills that will help students compute complicated averages more quickly .
 That meant mostly drilling the students in finding means of random numbers until they got the skill down, and then moving onto word problems that gave them opportunities to show off that new knowledge.
 Because this was my first time teaching this particular method, I couldn’t come up with any interesting or exciting ways to teach it, so it became mostly about rote memorization and lots of practice.
 Then again, that’s often the best way to learn a skill, even if it is kind of boring for both student and teacher.